 If you have application servers in multiple data centers, you may consider having a geographically distributed replica set and using a non primary read preference or the nearest.
 This reduces network latency by having the application server to read from a nearby secondary, rather than a distant primary.

 Maintaining availability during a failover.

-Use primaryPreferred if you want your application to do consistent reads from the primary under normal circumstances, but to allow stale reads from secondaries in an emergency.
+Use primaryPreferred if you want an application to read from the primary under normal circumstances, but to allow stale reads from secondaries in an emergency.
 This provides a “read-only mode” for your application during a failover.